QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 Here's code to compute the cross-sectional distribution $\psi_T$ given some initial distribution $\psi_0$ and a positive integer $T$.

-In this code we use an ordinary Python `for` loop, which reasonable here because efficiency of outer loops has less influence on runtime than efficiency of inner loops.
+In this code we use an ordinary Python `for` loop, which is reasonable here because efficiency of outer loops has less influence on runtime than efficiency of inner loops.

 (Below we will squeeze out more speed by compiling the outer loop as well as the